gouravkhanna03/sql_library_case_study/README.md

 ORDER BY days_late DESC;
 ```

 **Q14.
-Generate a report of monthly total revenue by combining:
+Generate a report of monthly total revenue by combining: <br>
-late return fine + payments revenue
+late return fine + payments revenue <br>
 Results by Year-Month (e.g., 2025-07).
-Only include the last 12 months.
+Only include the last 12 months. <br>
 Sort the results by month ascending.**

 ```sql